We chat with Southern chef Sean Brock about the thermodynamic properties behind the pan.

 “When I was about 12, she bought me my first cast-iron wok and taught me how to take care of it,” says Brock.
 “It’s tricky if you’ve never cooked with it before.
 Now that I understand it from a scientific standpoint, I cook just about everything in cast iron.”

 He likens it to a fast car, but vows that the more you use it, the more versatile it becomes.
-“Of course, the quality of the pan has to do with it,” says Brock.
+“Of course, the quality of the pan has a lot to do with it,” says Brock.

 Butter Pat: Tell us more about this fast car analogy, which we love.